 Riding the Rock and Roll is an interesting experience.
 We had high expectations of the rocking pivot action to increase the enjoyment of indoor riding.
 Unfortunately, we found the side to side motion to feel very unnatural.
-When you are sitting in the saddle riding outside, there is very little side to side motion as you pedal along, when riding the Rock and Roll the constant side to side sway is very distracting and disconcerting.
-We like the feel when we are doing out of the saddle hard efforts, as the natural inclination is to throw the bike from side to side as you would on a steep out of the saddle climb outside.
+When you are sitting in the saddle riding outside, there is very little side to side motion as you pedal along.
+When riding the Rock and Roll the constant side to side sway is distracting and disconcerting.
+We like the feel when we are doing out of the saddle hard efforts, as the natural inclination is to throw the bike from side to side as you would on a steep out-of-the-saddle climb outside.
 The concept is interesting, but we prefer a trainer that is not in a constant state of lateral motion.

 Sudden increases in power seem to overstress the Rock and Roll and it responds by rapidly increasing resistance to an intolerable level.

-Best suited to use in a fixed location, where the trainer will not need to be moved.
+This trainer is best suited to long-standing climbs and to be used in a fixed location, where it will not need to be moved.

 The Rock and Roll does not represent a good value.
-With an MSRP of $849, it is overpriced compared to other tire drive trainers such as the Kickr Snap which retails for $599.
+With an MSRP of $749, it is overpriced compared to other tire drive trainers such as the Kickr Snap which retails for less and provides much more.

 The Rock and Roll Smart Control trainer left us a bit underwhelmed during testing.
 Connection issues and lack of ANT+ communication make it a hard product to recommend.
-We experienced less than responsive customer service support when trying to diagnose connection issues leaving us frustrated.
-We hope that Kinetic resolves the issues that plague the product and return with a better product more representative of the quality we have come to expect from products such as the Road Machine, our Best Buy Winner.
+We experienced less than responsive customer service support when trying to diagnose connection issues, leaving us frustrated.
+We hope that Kinetic resolves the issues that plague the product and return with a better product more representative of the quality we have come to expect from products such as the Road Machine Smart, our Best Tight Budget Buy Winner.

 — Curtis Smith